National Resilience Capability Survey

 For more than twenty five years I was a civil servant, usually in charge of delivering something substantial – so I thought I knew how this would go: Not so.

-At the time Cabinet Office awarded the contract to Software for Data Analysis Limited (SDA) the directing policy team were undergoing a seismic change of personnel, the legacy system we were to replace had already been decommissioned, and it was two years on from the previous data collection so many in the field had also moved on.
+At the time Cabinet Office awarded the contract to SDA the directing policy team were undergoing a seismic change of personnel, the legacy system we were to replace had already been decommissioned, and it was two years on from the previous data collection so many in the field had also moved on.
 It was our job to introduce our SCROLL survey software into this extreme state of flux.

 Cabinet Office’s Civil Contingencies Secretariat (CCS) are responsible for the National Resilience Programme, which aims to increase the UK’s capability to respond to and recover from civil emergencies and provides advice on preparing for a crisis.
 They needed a solution to enable them to collect, process and analyse resilience and readiness data from national and local responder organisations as well as utilities and Local Authorities.
 The data is at least “official sensitive” so the solution had to be locked down tight.
 SDA’s comprehensive ISO27001:2013 certification was only the starting point!

 After we’d negotiated the security capsules in the lobby of 70 Whitehall – and been relieved of all our electronic accoutrements – we were taken to COBRA 2 for our initial briefing and workshop.
 Here we began to flush out the details of the assignment.
 The shopping list was extensive.
 These were a few of the must haves:

 - Guided development of hundreds of separate survey questions;